General travel conditions Casita Travel BV

 Article 10 (1)

 The tour operator has the right to cancel the contract due to serious circumstances.
 The travel organizer will immediately inform the client of this.
-The agreement will be considered dissolved as a result of this notification.
+The agreement will be considered as often as possible dissolved as a result of this notification.

 Article 10 (2)